CPD 501 Planning Theory and History

 CPD 581 Global Planning Issues: Megacities and Megacity Regions

 This course provides an overview of the interactive factors that shape the socio-economic and physical structures of megacities around the world.
 Students will examine the processes that influence urbanization and gain an understanding of the contemporary state of the world’s cities, with a particular focus on megacities.
 Students will be exposed to issues confronted by citizens, policy makers and planners in those megacities.
 The course is organized geographically and will focus on selected megacities in Latin America, Africa, Asia, in addition to Europe and the United States.
 Cr 3.

 CPD 603 Planning Workshop

-This course will center on one or more group projects in planning and/or economic development.
+This course will center around one or more group projects in planning and/or economic development.
 It will focus on getting students to be able to design, research, produce, and communicate professional-level projects during one semester, and is intended to serve as the foundation for the capstone.
 Cr 3.

 CPD 616 Planning Law

 This course will cover the procedures and practices employed in the implementation of land use plans, programs, and policies, including zoning, subdivision regulations, site plan review procedures, and official mapping.
 The course covers the use of nonregulatory methods of implementation such as tax incentives, capital planning and budgeting, special assessment districts, and tax increment financing.
 Cr 3.